Poor Man's Bible: Mixed

 It is normal for many objects to combine several media.
 Oil paintings, for example, usually come in ornate frames of gilt wood.
 Among the most sumptuous and decorative objects that are to be found within churches are those constructed of mixed media, in which any of the above may be combined.

 St. Mark's Basilica of Venice houses the Pala d'Oro, an altarpiece pieced together over several hundred years so that it has elements of the Gothic and the Byzantine arts.
 The Pala d'Oro is made of gold and is set with enamels, jewels, semi-precious stones and pearls.
 Hardstone carvings and engraved gems, often from antiquity were highly valued, and given elaborate mounts in goldsmith work.
 In the Baroque period the use of mixed media reached a high point as great altarpieces were constructed out of pietra dura and marble, wood and metal, often containing oil paintings as well.
 Some of these altarpieces create illusionistic effects, as if the viewer were having a vision.

 Other objects that are commonly of mixed media are devotional statues, particularly of the Blessed Virgin Mary, which most commonly have faces of painted plaster, but also of wax, ivory, porcelain and terracotta.
-They are often dressed in elaborate satin garments decorated with metallic braid and lace, pearls, beads and occasionally jewels and may be decked with jewellery and trinkets offered by the faithful.
+They are often dressed in elaborate satin garments decorated with metallic braid and lace, pearls, beads and occasionally jewels and may be decked with jewelry and trinkets offered by the faithful.

 Another mixed-media art form is the tableau, which may comprise a Gethsemane or a Christmas Creche.
 These may be elaborate and exquisite, or may be assembled by the Sunday School using cotton-reels bodies, ping-pong ball heads and bottle-top crowns.